aiidateam/aiida-core/docs/source/developer_guide/plugins/plugin_tests.rst

 =====================

 When developing a plugin it is important to write tests.
-We recommend using the `pytest`_ framework, while he `unittest`_ framework is also supported.
+We recommend using the `pytest`_ framework, while the `unittest`_ framework is also supported.

 One concern when running tests for AiiDA plugins is to separate the test environment from your production environment.
-Ideally, each individual test should be run against a fresh AiiDA database.
+Depending on the kind of test, each should even be run against a fresh AiiDA database.

 AiiDA ships with tools that take care of this for you.
 They will: